acm-projects/FixIT/README.md

   **Back-end:**

-  - User Authentication complete
+  - User Authentication complete.
-  - Able to store user information in the database (user models created)
+  - Able to store user information in the database (user models created).
-  - Able to store web-scraped information in the database (primary testing of accuracy of data collected)
+  - Able to store web-scraped information in the database after clean-up of data(primary testing of accuracy of data collected).
-  - Show initial database design
+  - Show initial database design.

 </details>